MichalJankowskii/FluentValidation.Validators.UnitTestExtension/README.md

 [![Build Status](https://travis-ci.org/MichalJankowskii/FluentValidation.Validators.UnitTestExtension.svg?branch=master)](https://travis-ci.org/MichalJankowskii/FluentValidation.Validators.UnitTestExtension)

 [Full documentation](https://github.com/MichalJankowskii/FluentValidation.Validators.UnitTestExtension/wiki)

+##Warning
+**This branch is used only for testing purposes and contains only code for testing dll published on NuGet.
+Please go to [main page](https://github.com/MichalJankowskii/FluentValidation.Validators.UnitTestExtension).**

 ##Project description
 Main purpose of this small library is to extend and simplify possibilities of testing code that is using [FluentValidation](https://github.com/JeremySkinner/FluentValidation) package.
 ##Installation - NuGet Packages